 This supplement also includes vitamins and minerals to help support a strong immune system.
 This protein beverage also contains vitamin D and zinc to help support tissue health.

-I’d recommend this beverage for older adults who have difficulties either gaining or maintaining a healthy weight.
+I’d recommend this as the best protein for seniors who have difficulties either gaining or maintaining a healthy weight.
 This product is available in five flavors, which are:

 - Dark chocolate